BinaryResearch/BinaryResearch.github.io/_posts/2019-08-29-A-Technique-for-Hooking-Internal-Functions-of-Dynamically-Linked-ELF-Binaries.md

      code in this shared library will then be executed instead of the original internal function code.

-It should be noted that all the restrictions that apply to shared libraries also apply to this technique.
+Naturally, all the restrictions that apply to shared libraries also apply to this technique.
 For example, only other shared library functions can be called within a shared library function (as far as I can tell), therefore this technique is generally better suited for hooking leaf functions.
-Also, C++ functions exported from a shared object cannot be imported into a C program/shared library function unless the "extern C" is used in the function declaration when that program was compiled, so the export/import trick used in [Transforming an ELF executable into a library](https://lief.quarkslab.com/doc/latest/tutorials/08_elf_bin2lib.html) won't work, as calling `dlsym` on a function with a mangled symbol name returns NULL (I tried).
+Also, C++ functions exported from a shared object cannot be imported into a C program/shared library function unless the "extern C" is used in the function declaration when that program was compiled, so the export/import trick used in [Transforming an ELF executable into a library](https://lief.quarkslab.com/doc/latest/tutorials/08_elf_bin2lib.html) won't work, as calling `dlsym` on a function with a mangled symbol name returns NULL.

 ### Hooking with redirect-to-PLT vs GOT/PLT hooking